-After an eyebrow or lip wax, a client may develop white, watery looking bumps or experience itchiness.
+After a spa day, skin bumps and other reactions from eyebrow waxing or a lip wax can pop up.
+A client may develop white, watery looking bumps or experience itchiness.
 There are two main causes for these reactions: Irritant and Allergic contact dermatitis.

 Allergic Reactions from Waxing